datishans/UBloxGPS.swift/README.md

 # UBloxGPS.swift

+*This fork: make it work w/ swift 5*

 *A Swift library for boards with the u-Blox 6/7/8 family of A-GPS receivers with an UART serial connection.*

 <p>